Easy-to-read medicine information about cetirizine – what it is, how to take it safely and possible side effects.

 - Swallow the tablet whole, with a glass of water.

-- Measure the liquid carefully with an oral syringe or measuring spoon.
+- If you are using liquid cetirizine, measure the liquid carefully with an oral syringe or measuring spoon.

 - Limit drinking alcohol while you are taking cetirizine.
 It may increase your chance of side effects such as sleepiness.

 - It is not harmful if you miss your cetirizine dose.
-If you forget to take your dose, take it as soon as you remember that day.
+If you forget to take your dose, and you usually take it regularly, take it as soon as you remember that day.
 If it is less than 12 hours for your next dose, just take the next dose at the right time.
 Do not take double the dose.

 Precautions – before starting cetirizine